kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 [101, 294, 619, 579, 4, 409, 611, 42]
 ```

 We can already see the **effects of the probabilistic nature of our bloom filter**.
 The smaller filter (10% probability of false positives) has _two words map to the same filter index_.
-Since we populated our filter with eight words, we could expect 0.1 * 8 = 0.8 words to overlap (a probability of false alarm is actually the probability that unique words map to the same index).
+Since we populated our filter with eight words, we could expect 0.1 probability * 8 = 0.8 words to overlap (a probability of false alarm is actually the probability that unique words map to the same index).
 The larger filter has 8 total bits set, as expected.

 Notice, the number of bits in a filter isn't divisible by eight.
 Hash tables typically use a prime number for table size.
 We'll waste a few bytes, but it will be a small fraction of the total filter size in practice.
 {: .notice--warning}

 ### Add Bloom Filter to Mapper

 Start by creating a Filter class.
 We can leverage Java's [BitSet](https://docs.oracle.com/javase/7/docs/api/java/util/BitSet.html) for the bitmap.
-Given a desired filter size, it creates a bitmap with the necessary number of bits.
-Then, it reads filter indices from disk and sets them to `1`.
+Given a desired filter size, create a bitmap with the necessary number of bits.
+Then, read filter indices from disk and set them to `1`.

 ```java
 import java.util.BitSet;